eyalg43/Vidtube--Video-sharing-platform/README.md

 # VidTube Project

 VidTube is a full-stack video-sharing platform with both web and Android clients, powered by a Node.js server and a C++ recommendation algorithm.
-The project is built across four interconnected <a href="#repositories" style="color: black; text-decoration: underline;">repositories</a>, each serving a unique function in the system architecture.
+The project is built across four interconnected **[repositories](#repositories)**, each serving a unique function in the system architecture.

 ## Project Overview